maxdan94/kcliques/README.md

 - ck.c counts all k-cliques in parallel.
 - cklist.c lists all k-cliques and write them in a file, note that the number of k-cliques can be extremly large and thus it can use a lot of disk storage.
-- ckdeg.c computes the k-clique degree of each node in the graph in parallel.
+- ckdeg.c computes the k-clique degree (that is the number of k-cliques the node belongs to) of each node in the graph in parallel.
-- ckcore.c computes a k-clique core decomosition of the graph. ckcorepar.c is a parallel version of the same code.
+- ckcore.c computes a k-clique core decomosition (that is the core decomposition using k-clique degree instead of degree in the definition) of the graph. ckcorepar.c is a parallel version of the same code.

 ck.c, ckdeg.c and ckcore.c scale to real-world networks containing several billions of edges.
 For instance: